webmaster98/price-monitor.com/README.md

 ## General Information
-The API is based on the paradigm of REST (Representational State Transfer) service models REST Service Calls to BENY
+The API is based on the paradigm of REST (Representational State Transfer) service models REST Service Calls to price monitor
 Every call to a function of the  price monitor API is being done by GET and POST methods of the HTTP protocol.
 The general template of a URL for service calls to  price monitor looks like the following: